3DCdsc/Introduction_to_Programming/docs/Day_2/python oop.md

     # wouldn't you want a way to see the properties of a pen you made as well?
     # you can write functions in a class that can work with the instances of the class.
 These functions are known as 'member
     # functions' of the class or 'methods'.

+    # methods are always functions that work on objects of a specific class.
+A method cannot be used without an object

+    # All methods of a class are unique to that class, and cannot be used on objects from other classes!
+    # for example, you could have a method called read() that reads the contents of a text book but you
+    # cannot use that method on a pen, because it doesn't make sense to read a pen!
     def display_information(pen):
         print("Colour : " + pen.colour)
         print("Size   : " + str(pen.size))